TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/ChangelogAndNewsmd/Index.rst

 Check the ChangeLog and NEWS.md
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Look through the ChangeLog and the NEWS.md file in your extracted TYPO3 package.
+Look through the :file:`ChangeLog` and the :file:`NEWS.md` files in your extracted TYPO3 package.
 They contain information about new functions you might need or be interested in.